 Suggested read: Want to know more about the best substrate for millipedes?
 I wrote an article all about why substrate is so important for millipede and how you can make the best substrate for them that I highly encourage you to read!
 The substrate can make a real difference for your millipede’s health and happiness.

 You need to provide a proper climate to keep in your millipedes.
 Although they don’t have high requirements, still they thrive best when you optimize the temperature and humidity.

 About temperature and heating

 When you keep them in a room that has a lower ambient temperature, you’ll need additional heating.
-Best way to achieve is the use of a regular 30W to 45W light bulb.
+The best way to achieve this is the use of a regular 30W to 45W light bulb.
 Another way to go is the use of a low wattage heating pad.
-This heating pad is best to be placed below the enclosure, but can also be taped on the back of the enclosure.
+This heating pad is best to be placed below the enclosure but can also be taped on the back of the enclosure.

 All species of millipedes do need a normal light cycle.
 Not all millipedes directly like light, but this species seems to be attracted by light.
-Although this fact, never place the enclosure in direct sunlight.
-A glass terrarium can quickly heat-up in sunlight up to temperatures deathly to your millipede.
+Although this fact, you should never place the enclosure in direct sunlight.
+A glass terrarium can quickly heat up in sunlight up to temperatures deathly to your millipede.

 About humidity and spraying